jasondavies/tt-isa-documentation/WormholeB0/PCIExpressTile/README.md

 The PCI Express tile exists for PCI Express 4.0 x16 connectivity with a host system.
 It is the primary conduit through which customer code is uploaded to the device, and through which customer data is uploaded to and downloaded from the device.
 It allows the host to perform reads and writes against the address space of any tile on the [NoC](../NoC/README.md) (albeit some tiles do not expose their entire address space to the NoC), and allows any tile on the NoC to perform reads and writes against the address space of the host (or at least whatever the host's IOMMU makes available).

 The n300 products feature two ASICs on a single board, and both ASICs _have_ a PCI Express tile, but only one of the ASICs is wired up to the PCI Express edge connector on the board: the PCI Express tile in the other ASIC is effectively useless.
-The primary conduit for accessing that other ASIC is ethernet, and there are dedicated ethernet links printed on to the circuit board between the two ASICs for this purpose.
+The primary conduit for accessing that other ASIC is ethernet, and there are dedicated ethernet links printed onto the circuit board between the two ASICs for this purpose.

 ## Block Diagrams